CLASSIC

 Shipping & Return Policy

-Returns within 2 week.
+Returns within 2 weeks.

-Framed prints are custom assembled and cannot be returned.
+Custom Framed prints are hand assembled and cannot be returned.

-See policies in the footer.
+See policies in the footer

 A moment caught between stillness and motion, this work captures the quiet choreography of preparation.
 Figures gather at the wings and scatter across the stage in a softly lit composition that feels both intimate and theatrical.
 The palette is characteristically muted—earthy browns, powdered whites, smoky shadows—infusing the scene with a kind of melancholy restraint.
 It evokes the atmosphere of the late Victorian era: formal, dimly lit, and thick with unspoken rules.